 Piers VellacottManaging DirectorPiers left 4 years of law school and decided to become a television producer!
 He joined RAW in September 2008 having previously worked as a Producer and Line Producer on over 50 hours of television programming across a range of genres.
 He is as conversant in US production and business affairs as he is in Europe, and has been across over 500 hrs of programming whilst at Raw.

 Sam MaynardExecutive Vice President: US Factual ProgrammingSam has been with the company since 2006 and has been responsible for setting up and overseeing Raw’s most successful series’, such as ‘Locked Up Abroad’ and ‘Gold Rush’.
-Sam has also initiated and run other repeat series’ such as ‘Jungle Gold’ and ‘Homestead Rescue’ for Discovery.
-Recent productions include the premium feature documentary specials ‘Presidents at War’ for History Channel and ‘Dave Turin’s Lost Mines’ and a new biopic documentary series for Discovery.
+Sam has also initiated and produced long run repeat series’ such as ‘Homestead Rescue’ and ‘Parker’s Trail’ for Discovery.
+Recent productions include the premium feature documentary specials ‘Presidents at War’ for History Channel, ‘Dave Turin’s Lost Mines’ and a new biopic documentary series for Discovery.